 - In this country alone, someone develops Alzheimer's every 65 seconds and currently more than 5 million Americans are living with the disease

-- In 2018, over 15.9 million American caregivers provided an estimated 18.4 billion hours of unpaid care valued at $232 billion
+- Over 16 million American caregivers provided and will provide an estimated 18.6 billion hours of unpaid care in 2020 valued at $244 billion

 Please consider donating to our team today and helping the Alzheimer's Association efforts through the Walk to End Alzheimer's fundraising.